Kubrick's Lolita and Hitchcock's Vertigo

 It is this hairstyle that grabs my attention.

 Lolita doesn't wear this hairstyle in any other portion of the film.
 Usually her hair is down, and the couple of times it is up it is styled in what I believe was called a French Twist.
 These symmetrical opposing buns are reserved for her older incarnation.
-As a child, Humbert saw her as a resurrection of Annabel.
+When she was a child, Humbert saw her as a resurrection of Annabel.
 As a quasi adult, she is removed from the child that she was, removed from Annabel, but Humbert sees enough in the person she has become that for him the Lolita he brutalized as a child is still there.
-In the book, he sees Charlotte in her.
-He reasons that he must love Lolita for who she is, otherwise he would be utterly repulsed by her as an adult.
+In the book, he's also surprised to see a touch of the ghost of Charlotte in her as well.
+Humbert reasons that he must love Lolita for who she is, otherwise he would be utterly repulsed by her as an adult.
 It's up to the viewer to decide if this is true--though it makes no difference considering their history.
 He does not apologize, he is accusatory of her for having left him, acts injured when she doesn't count him among her lovers, and he even tries to take her away from her new life, her husband, pleading with her they belong together because of their shared history and that her husband is only an accident..